issa-project/issa-pipeline/pipeline/README.md

 A massive download of pdf documents from an HTTP server may cause problems for a host and a client.
 To mitigate a potential issue, time spacing between downloads is provided.
 However, during the waiting time the Grobid extraction can still take place for efficiency.
 Caching of the pdf files is recommended and mechanisms are provided in the pipeline.

-### Indexing
+### Thematic Indexing
-In ISSA pipeline indexing refers to an automatic annotation of a document with thematic descriptors.
+In ISSA pipeline thematic indexing refers to an automatic annotation of a document with thematic descriptors.
 Thematic descriptors are keywords (typically 5 or 6) or expressions that characterize an article as a whole and that are linked to a domain specific vocabulary.
 For some repositories human documentalists manually annotate articles with descriptors, which yields accurate annotations but is time consuming.

 In the Agritrop use case the thematic descriptors are chosen from the [AGROVOC](https://www.fao.org/agrovoc/) vocabulary.
 Large corpus of the existing documents is already annotated by documentalist which allows to train a specialized supervised classification model to automatically assign thematic descriptors to publications.